Mendocino Coast Botanical Gardens

-The Mendocino Coast Botanical Gardens are located on 47 acres (19 hectares) in Fort Bragg, California, United States between California's Highway One and the Pacific Ocean.
-The garden property includes canyons, wetlands, coastal bluffs, and a closed-cone pine forest.
+The Mendocino Coast Botanical Gardens (MCBG) are located on 47 acre in Mendocino County, California, 2/3 mi south of Fort Bragg, between California's Shoreline Highway and the Pacific Ocean.
+The garden property includes canyons, wetlands, coastal bluffs and a closed-cone conifer forest.

-The Gardens comprise plant collections suited to its mild coastal Mediterranean climate and acidic soils including: Native forests and bluff plants, Heaths and Heathers, Rhododendrons, Camellias, Fuchsias, Dahlias, Magnolias, Maples, Succulents, Begonias and Conifers.
-The Heath and Heather collection is part of the National Plant Consortium.
+The Gardens comprise plant collections suited to its mild, coastal Mediterranean climate and acidic soils, including: native forests and bluff flora, heaths, heathers, rhododendrons, camellias, fuchsias, dahlias, magnolias, maples, succulents, begonias and conifers.
+The Heath and Heather Collection is part of the National Plant Consortium.
 MCBG is also recognized as a conifer reference collection by the American Conifer Society.
 A historic corridor on the south side of the property includes the 19th Century Parrish Family home, orchard and cemetery.
-In 2013, the demonstration "kitchen garden" developed there provided more than 4,000 lbs of fresh produce to the local food bank while testing heritage and newly developed varieties for local success and demonstrating best practices in food gardening for volunteers and visitors.
+In 2013, the demonstration "kitchen garden" developed there provided more than 4000 lb of fresh produce to the local food bank while testing heritage and newly-developed varieties for local success and demonstrating best practices in food gardening for volunteers and visitors.

 Admission is charged for entrance to the Gardens, with discounts for children and seniors or through purchase of an annual membership.
-Main trails are accessible and electric carts are offered on a first-come/first-served basis for visitors with mobility issues.
-Access is subject to special ticket purchase for Gardens fundraising events including "Art in the Gardens" in August, "Festival of Lights" on December weekends and a biannual "My Garden" event in May.
-The Gardens are closed on the Saturday after Labor Day for the annual WineSong event that supports the local hospital.
+Both main trails are wheelchair accessible and electric carts are offered on a first-come/first-served basis for visitors with mobility issues.
+Special ticket purchase is required for fundraising events, including "Art in the Gardens" in August, the "Festival of Lights" on December weekends and a biannual "My Garden" event in May.
+The Gardens are closed every year on the Saturday following Labor Day for the annual WineSong fundraiser supporting the Adventist Health Mendocino Coast hospital.

-Public classes and other events such as the annual Rhododendron Festival and Conifer Day are posted on the Gardens website, www.gardenbythesea.org.

-Amenities include a gift shop, plant nursery and Rhody's Garden Cafe.